 The Role of the Client

-According to the Health and Safety Executive (HSE), the commercial client is any individual or organisation that carries out a construction project as part of a business.
+According to the Health and Safety Executive (HSE), the commercial client is any individual or organisation that carries out construction work as part of a business.
 A construction project includes new builds, refurbishment and modernisation projects, and demolition projects.

 Since the update of the CDM regulations in 2015, there have been many more duties placed on the client resulting in the client having much more influence over the project including:

-• Appointing the relevant people to the project including the Principal Designer and Principal Contractor (on projects where there is more than one contractor) along with any other relevant designers and contractors with assigned responsibilities to ensure the project is designed with health, safety, and welfare in mind.
-Additionally, the client must ensure the duties of the appointed roles have been carried out throughout the duration of the project including the delivery of any required documentation for the project to commence.
+- Appointing the relevant people to the project, including the principal contractor (on projects where there is more than one contractor) along with any other relevant designers and contractors with assigned responsibilities to ensure the project is designed with health, safety, and welfare in mind.
+Additionally, the client must ensure the duties of the appointed roles have been carried out throughout the duration of the project, including the delivery of any required documentation for the project to commence.

 Contractual control ultimately sits with the client.